JonesTrading Believes BerGenBio AS (BRRGF) Won't Stop Here

 JonesTrading Believes BerGenBio AS (BRRGF) Won’t Stop Here

-BerGenBio AS has an analyst consensus of Moderate Buy, with a price target consensus of $7.04, representing an 81.9% upside.
-In a report issued on July 20, H.C.
-Wainwright also reiterated a Buy rating on the stock with a NOK66.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for BerGenBio AS with a $7.08 average price target, representing a 77.0% upside.
+In a report issued on April 1, H.C.
+Wainwright also maintained a Buy rating on the stock with a NOK52.00 price target.

 See today’s analyst top recommended stocks >>